samarthdd/glasswall-desktop/README.md

 **Setup:**
 * Clone the repo to your local directory
 * Navigate to the directory where package.json is placed
-* Run <i>npm install</i>.
+* Run `npm install`.
 This will install required packages for this project

 **Run:**
-* To build the source code <i>npm run build</i>.
+* To build the source code `npm run build`.
 Build is requried to compile typescript
-* To start the application locally <i>npm run start </i>
+* To start the application locally `npm run start`

 **Distribution Package:**
-* To create distribution packages <i>npm run dist</i>.
+* To create distribution packages `npm run dist`.
 This will create the build binaries/exe to Mac, Windows, Linux platforms in the dist folder.

 ## Important links